91nunocosta/todolist/README.md

 ## Reorder tasks

-To move a task simply change it’s position value.
-You can think of the tasks resource as an dynamic array (which is most likely what the front-end would use for holding a list of tasks).
+To move a task simply change its position value.
+You can think of the resource tasks as a dynamic array (which is most likely what the front-end would use for holding a list of tasks).
 The same restrictions apply:

-1. The position can’t bes less than the initial position, which in this case is 1.
+1. The position can’t be less than the initial position, which in this case is 1.

 1. The position can’t be larger than the largest position.